CodeCompasss/cse-student-starter-guide/docs/college/seniors.md

-# Why Seniors Matter in Your Engineering Journey

 ## Why you need  Seniors?

 if you’re a beginner.
 They have already gone through many of the challenges you will face, from coursework to internships and placements.